-In 2015 ESMO launched the ESMO-Magnitude of Clinical Benefit Scale (ESMO-MCBS) to facilitate improved decision-making regarding the value of anti-cancer therapies, promote the accessibility and reduce iniquity of access to high value cancer treatments.
+The ESMO-Magnitude of Clinical Benefit Scale (ESMO-MCBS) was developed to facilitate improved decision-making regarding the value of anti-cancer therapies, promote the accessibility and reduce iniquity of access to high value cancer treatments.

 The ESMO-MCBS was developed to promote the scientific integrity of ESMO and of oncologists and in particular to: